AlanPonnachan/llm-enterprise-evolution/index.markdown

 ---
 layout: post
 title: "A Brief history of LLMs in Production"
-description: "A comprehensive 6-hour deep dive into..."
+description: "A comprehensive deep dive"

 ---

 # Table of Contents